 If you don't get the reference, the image above is from Monty Python and the Holy Grail, in which the Knights of the Round Table bang Coconuts together to mimic the sound of riding a horse.
 The name was chosen to reference the fact that Python is named after Monty Python as well.

 1.1.21 Who developed Coconut?

-Evan Hubinger is a full-time AGI safety researcher at the Machine Intelligence Research Institute.
+Evan Hubinger is an AI safety research scientist at Anthropic.
 He can be reached by asking a question on Coconut's Gitter chat room, through email at evanjhub@gmail.com, or on LinkedIn.